GaloisInc/smaccmpilot-org/pages/hardware/calibration.md

 If you have the Pixhawk mounted in the Iris (which you probably have):

+1. Download these two files from [Paparazzi autopilot](https://github.com/paparazzi/paparazzi) project: [calibrate.py](https://github.com/paparazzi/paparazzi/blob/master/sw/tools/calibration/calibrate.py) and [calibration_utils.py](https://github.com/paparazzi/paparazzi/blob/master/sw/tools/calibration/calibration_utils.py) and save them to `smaccmpilot-stm32f4/src/ivory-px4-hw/test-client/calibration/`. **NOTE:** these files are under GPL licence thus they cannot be included directly in our repository.
+If you have any problems running them later on, please refer to Paparazzi autopilot [wiki](http://wiki.paparazziuav.org/wiki/Main_Page)
-1. Open Iris airfame
+2. Open Iris airfame
-2. Unplug all connectors from the Pixhawk
+3. Unplug all connectors from the Pixhawk
-3. Unscrew the top of the Pixhawk
+4. Unscrew the top of the Pixhawk
-4. Unscrew the PCB inside (**NOTE:** remember position and orientation of the servo connectors in the back of the board before you unplug them)
+5. Unscrew the PCB inside (**NOTE:** remember position and orientation of the servo connectors in the back of the board before you unplug them)
-5. Place the Pixhawk PCB into a separate enclosure and secure it with at least two screws
+6. Place the Pixhawk PCB into a separate enclosure and secure it with at least two screws
-6. Plug in a micro USB cable into the USB port on Pixhawk, and a FTDI USB-to-serial cable to the TELEM1 port
+7. Plug in a micro USB cable into the USB port on Pixhawk, and a FTDI USB-to-serial cable to the TELEM1 port

 ### Procedure